CPSpotOn/SpotOn/README.md

 ## Overview
 ### Description
-A GPS app that allows you to travel with other together in a single intance of map.
+A GPS app that allows you to travel with other together in a single instance of map.
 Track places where travel buddies have been to.
 It also allows for sharing spots in town that would have gone unnoticed by visitors otherwise.

 ### App Evaluation
 - **Category:** Social Networking / Location Sharing / Map